-- Water: this is the base of your syrup.
+- Water: This is the base of your syrup.

-See full recipe below for details.
+See full recipe below for detailed directions.

 This Blackberry Simple Syrup comes together in just a few minutes.

 Combine sugar and water in a small saucepan or skillet.
 I find a pan that gives you a larger surface area works best with the berries.